Hamilton Fish III: Our Response

 The Desmond-Fish Public Library was founded in 1980 by Hamilton Fish III and his wife, Alice Curtis Desmond.
 Fish represented the Hudson Valley in Congress from 1920-1945.

-Recent episodes of the podcast Ultra, hosted by Rachel Maddow, reported actions and statements in the late 1930s by Hamilton Fish III that were in support of Hitler and his regime.
-Fish’s congressional office distributed harmful propaganda on behalf of the Nazi government.
+Recent episodes of the podcast Ultra, hosted by Rachel Maddow, alleged actions and statements in the late 1930s by Hamilton Fish III that were in support of Hitler and his regime.
+Fish’s congressional office staff reportedly distributed propaganda on behalf of the German government.

-At their January 21st meeting, the Board of Trustees of the Desmond-Fish Public Library asked the Library’s Racial Equity and Social Justice (RE/SJ) Committee to present recommendations for steps the Library should take in response; this page details that response, both in the immediate and long term.
-Here you can see a timeline of our work, learn about our Name Review Working Group or apply to join, and read more about this time period as well as the history of antisemitism.
+The Board of Trustees of the Desmond-Fish Public Library developed a long-term response; this page details that response, both in the immediate and long term.
+Here you can see a timeline of our work, learn about our Name Review Working Group, and have access to relevant resources.

 As individuals and as an institution, all of us associated with the Desmond-Fish Public Library, including descendants of Hamilton Fish III, strongly condemn all anti-Jewish actions, statements, and beliefs.
 As citizens of our community and stewards of the Library, we are dedicated to working actively against racism, bias, and discrimination in all forms.